trinitytakei/tech-and-tao-with-trinity-takei/content/blog/remote_work_part_1.md

 **When**: Whenever, as long as you have that specific skill that makes you a true expert and possess unique knowledge.
 The idea is that it’s easier/cheaper for the client to hire you than to figure it out themselves.

-**Earning Potential** Very high
+**Earning Potential**: Very high

 ## Bespoke Solutions
-It’s difficult to list these precisely because they are unique and special (so  you’ll have to shake and kick the Google tree harder than usual), but I’d like to mention one that stood out: [https://www.zerocracy.com ].
+It’s difficult to list these precisely because they are unique and special (so  you’ll have to shake and kick the Google tree harder than usual), but I’d like to mention one that stood out: [Zerocracy](https://www.zerocracy.com).
 Zerocracy is a one-of-its-kind company/way of banging out projects.

 **Yay**: There are very few things I can wholeheartedly say this about nowadays, but: Zerocracy is zero-bullshit certified.
 It can’t get any more transparent than this.
-Puzzle Driven Development (PDD) is a fascinating new way of managing tasks in a project, it can’t be compared to any other methodology I worked with so far (SCRUM, agile (whatever that means), RUP etc., have nothing on PDD).
+[Puzzle Driven Development (PDD)](https://www.yegor256.com/2010/03/04/pdd.html) is a fascinating new way of managing tasks in a project, it can’t be compared to any other methodology I worked with so far (SCRUM, agile (whatever that means), RUP etc., have nothing on PDD).

 The processes are so clearly defined, so intuitive and simple to follow that when I first came across this, I was thinking ‘why the hell isn’t everyone doing project management like this?!’

-**Nay**: There are no real downsides here, but the MC running this fabulous show, Yegor Bugayenko (@yegor256, [Yegor's Blog](https://www.yegor256.com/)) has some strongly held opinions and an exotic work style.
+**Nay**: There are no real downsides here, but the MC running this fabulous show, Yegor Bugayenko ([@yegor256](https://twitter.com/yegor256), [Yegor's Blog](https://www.yegor256.com/)) has some strongly held opinions and an exotic work style.
 However, there is definitely a (well-defined) method to his madness.

 I agree with him on most things, but you might not, so be sure to check out his blog, youtube videos ([YegorTube](https://www.youtube.com/user/technoparkcorp)) to make sure you also agree, and you’re OK working under these circumstances.

-**Who is it for**: Everyone who can adapt to the very atypical work environment (for example - no Slack, or any other form of communication among people on the same project).
+**Who is it for**: Everyone who can adapt to the very atypical work environment (for example - no Slack, or any other form of communication among people on the same project.
+Talk about fully remote!)

 You are assigned a mentor from the get-go, so unless you are a total beginner, and you are a fast learner, you could give it a shot - but see the next point.